maddenp/iotaa/README.md

 1. Its name
 2. An asset -- or an asset `list`, or a `dict` mapping `str` keys to assets, or `None` -- the task is responsible for readying
-3. A task-function call (e.g. `t(args)` for task `t`) -- or a `list` or `dict` of such calls, or `None` -- the task requires before it can ready its assets
+3. A task-function call (e.g. `t(args)` for task `t`) -- or a `list` or `dict` of such calls, or `None` -- the task requires before it can ready its asset(s)

 Arbitrary Python statements may appear before and interspersed between the `yield` statements.
-If the assets of all required tasks are ready, the statements following the third and final `yield` will be executed, with the expectation that they will ready the task's assets.
+If all assets of any required tasks are ready, the statements following the third and final `yield` will be executed, with the expectation that they will ready this task's asset(s).

 ### `@tasks`